attaradev/draftforge/packages/rails/README.md

 Rails engine for exporting HTML or Editor.js JSON to PDF.
 Can be paired with any front-end or used standalone.

+Requires Ruby 3.1 or higher.
+See [CHANGELOG](CHANGELOG.md) for release notes.

 ## Installation

 Copy an initializer and migration into your application: